f5devcentral/f5-agility-labs-cert/docs/class4/modules/module4.rst

 **High Availability**

-Device service clustering, or DSC, is an underlying architecture within BIG-IP Traffic Management Operation System (TMOS), based on F5 Networks' ScaleN technology.
+Device service clustering, or DSC, is an underlying architecture within BIG-IP Traffic Management Operation System (TMOS), based on the F5 ScaleN technology.
 The DSC architecture allows you to create a redundant system configuration for multiple BIG-IP devices on a network.
 System redundancy includes the ability to mirror connection and persistence